 - In deciding whether or not to grant a petition, the adequacy of the supporting documentation, including the timing in relation to the due date of the missed work and the degree of the student’s incapacitation, will be taken into account.

-- It is the student’s responsibility to check with the Faculty office for a decision on the request for a deferred examination.
-If the deferred examination is granted, the student will be informed officially by means of the notation DEF which will appear against the relevant course on the student’s academic record and on the student’s grade report (available in Mosaic Student Centre).
+- It is the student’s responsibility to check Mosaic Student Center > Deferred Exam Approvals or with the Arts & Science Program Office for a decision on the request for a deferred examination.
+If the deferred examination is granted, the student will be informed officially by means of the notation DEF which will appear against the relevant course on the student’s academic record and via Mosaic > Student Center > View My Grades.

 - Deferred examinations are written during the next official University deferred examination period.
-Examination and deferred examination dates appear in the Sessional Dates section of the Undergraduate Calendar.
 Default of the deferred examination will result in a fail for that examination.

-- Students who have been granted more than one deferred examination may be required by their Faculty/Program office to reduce their course load during the term in which the deferred examinations are being written.
+- Students who have been granted more than one deferred examination may be required by their Program Office to reduce their course load during the term in which the deferred examinations are being written.
 The decision on a reduced load will be made and communicated with the decision on the request for deferred examinations.

-- At the discretion of the Faculty/Program office, students who have been granted one or more deferred examinations, may not be allowed to enrol in a subsequent term or session until all deferred examination(s) have been completed and the Academic Standing calculated.
-Students will be notified of this decision by their Faculty/Program office.
+- At the discretion of the Program Office, students who have been granted one or more deferred examinations, may not be allowed to enrol in a subsequent term until all deferred examinations have been completed and the Academic Standing calculated.
+Students will be notified of this decision by the Program Office.

 McMaster University provides a Late Withdrawal option to assist students who have become irretrievably behind in a course.
-Students who have fallen behind with assignments and/or are not prepared to write final examinations (or equivalent) in one or more courses may wish to make use of this option.
-To do so, you must meet with either Shelley Anderson or Madeline Van Impe, with whom you can discuss the situation and consider steps that can be taken to prevent a recurrence.
+Students who have fallen behind with assignments and/or are not prepared to write final examinations (or equivalent) in one or more courses are encouraged to make use of this option and must contact the Program Office.
+Students will work with their Academic Advisor to discuss the situation and what steps they can take to prevent a recurrence.

 The maximum number of units for which students may request a Late Withdrawal is 18 units throughout their undergraduate degree.